roxanatodiras/trickster03/README.md

 added text in the newbranch

-creating a conflict on PC
+creating a conflict on PC adding some more text on PC fro conflict